HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

+That is, for example, 70.97% of websites with Google Analytics fail that audit.
+That is not to say Google Analytics is to blame for that failure—it may itself be lightweight in CPU terms, but perhaps is often coupled with other, more heavyweight, third parties.
+Or it could be that every third party is fine by itself, but the combination of them together is what causes the audit to fail.

-Here blocking is defined as [more than 250 milliseconds of main-thread usage](https://web.dev/third-party-summary/#how-the-lighthouse-audit-for-third-party-code-fails).
-More important than how often they block the main thread, is how long for?
+So, a better measure than how often they contribute to overall main thread blocking, is how long they themselves block the main thread for?

 {{ figure_markup(
   image="third-parties-popular-third-parties-main-thread-blocking-time.png",